jacopociro/rt1_assignment/README.md

    -wall_follow_service_m.py: this is a service we use to make the robot follow the walls

    -go_to_point_service_m.py: this is a service used by the robot to reach a point using the bug0 algorithm

+ the rosgraph.png image inside the file shows how the node are linked and communicate.

    -randomnumberserver.py: this node generates a random number